 Introduction of a Glendale Historical Society - Glendale Odd Fellows Lodge partnership in 1952 to install historical markers around the City of Glendale.
 Also included is a recording of the first historical marker dedication ceremony, which took place at the residence of Glendale pioneer and historian John Calvin Sherer.

-The Oral History Collection is a part of the Library, Arts & Culture Department's Glendale History room located at the Central Library.
-For additional information regarding Special Collections, or to schedule an appointment to conduct research in the Special Collections Room, please call 818-548-2037.
+The Oral History Collection is a part of the Library, Arts & Culture Department's Glendale History Room located at the Central Library.
+For additional information, or to schedule an appointment to conduct research in The Glendale History Room, please call 818-548-2021.